Identifying and fighting common weeds

 How to fight poison ivy

-A well-known plant, the dandelion has indented, bright green leaves and yellow flowers that form white "puff balls" after they have dried.
-It's important to keep them from going to seed, as that is when they reproduce, with a little help from the wind.
+Dandelions have indented, bright green leaves and yellow flowers that form white "puff balls" after they have dried.
+It's important to keep them from going to seed, as that is when they propagate, with a little help from the wind.

 How to fight dandelions

 Prevent this weed by overseeding your lawn in the spring; this will make your lawn healthy and vigorous.
 If you choose to pull them by hand, it's important that you remove all the roots.
 You can use a pre-emergence herbicide before the seeds germinate in early spring.
-If the seeds have already germinated, then use a ready-to-use herbicide for spot treatment.
+If the seeds have already germinated, use a ready-to-use herbicide like WEED OUT or WIPE OUT to eliminate the plants down to the root.

 Amaranth is an annual species that originally grew in fields and meadows.
 Today, it's also found in lawns.
-This weed can be recognized by its oval leaves, which can be mottled with red or covered in fine hairs.
+This weed can be recognized by its oval leaves, which are mottled with red and often covered in fine hairs.
 It has spiky flowers that produce seeds capable of remaining dormant in the soil for 40 years.

-Amaranth can be found pretty much everywhere, such as along roads, in gardens and other places where the soil has been disturbed.
+Amaranth can be found pretty much everywhere, such as in places where the soil has been disturbed.

 How to fight amaranth

-It is important to keep the weed from flowering and going to seed.
-It is relatively easy to pull when it's young and the soil is moist.
+Amaranth is relatively easy to pull when it's young and the soil is moist.
 You will probably need a shovel to remove all the roots.
-It is essential to avoid pulling it when it's flowering, as you could propagate thousands of seeds.
+Never allow it to flower or pull it when it is in bloom as you risk spreading thousands of seeds.

-Use a post-emergence herbicide when the plant is less than 4 inches high.
+Use a post-emergence herbicide like WIPE OUT when the plant is less than 4 inches high.
 Read the label carefully, as amaranth is resistant to several herbicides.

 Oxalis is a weed with heart-shaped leaves similar to clover leaves.
 This plant does not reach more than 5 to 8 cm in height and has small flowers with 5 petals, which develop from spring to fall.

 Oxalis can be found in thin lawns and along pathways and foundations.
-It grows in nearly any conditions, including sun, shade, moisture or drought conditions.
+It grows in nearly any conditions (sun or shade, moist or dry soil, clay or sandy soil).

 How to fight oxalis